alfredbaudisch/pardall_markdown/README.md

   cache_name: :content_cache,
   index_cache_name: :content_index_cache,

-  # Site name to be appened into page titles, after the post or page title
+  # Site name to be append into page titles, after the post or page title
   site_name: "Pardall Markdown",

   # How often in ms the FileWatcher should check for